ersanchez/instructional-design/cli/README.md

-# Lesson Plan for Basic Command Line Interface (CLI)
+# Introduction to the Command Line Interface (CLI)

 ## Audience